On the Quantum versus Classical Learnability of Discrete Distributions: Quantum and Classical PAC Learning

-Finally, also as illustrated in Fig. \ref{f:gen_pac_fig}, we note that in Question \ref{q:sample_vs_sample} we have restricted both the classical and quantum learning algorithms to classical $\sample$ oracle access to the unknown distributions.
+\textbf{(2) Classical sample oracle:} We note that in Question \ref{q:sample_vs_sample} we have restricted both the classical and quantum learning algorithms to the classical $\sample$ oracle access to the unknown distributions.
 Once again, as mentioned before, this is not strictly necessary, and one could also consider quantum learners with access to the $\qsample$ oracle.
 However, we have chosen to restrict ourselves here to classical $\sample$ oracle access both because this is the most natural abstraction of a typical applied generative modelling problem, and because this provides the ``fairest" playing field on which to compare the power of classical and quantum learners.
-That said, understanding the additional power that quantum samples might offer a quantum generator learner is indeed also an interesting open question, which we formulate and discuss in Section \ref{s:conclusion}.
+That said, understanding the additional power that quantum samples might offer a quantum generator-learner is indeed also an interesting open question, which we formulate and discuss in Section \ref{s:conclusion}.

+\textbf{(3) Classical output generators:} Given that we have restricted ourselves to concept classes which can be efficiently classically generated, it is natural as a first step to consider both classical and quantum $\gen$-learners - i.e. learning algorithms which are restricted to outputting classical generators.
+It is however also of great interest to determine whether the answer to Question \ref{q:sample_vs_sample} is still ``yes" if one considers quantum $\qgen$-learners, as most recent proposals for quantum generative modelling algorithms are of this type.
+Once again we discuss this possibility further in Section \ref{s:conclusion}.

+\textbf{(4) Total variation distance:} In order to motivate our choice of the TV-distance in Question \ref{q:sample_vs_sample} we note that Pinkser's inequality (Eq. \eqref{e:pinsker}) implies that if a distribution class is efficiently PAC $\gen$-learnable with respect to the KL-divergence, then it is efficiently PAC $\gen$-learnable with respect to the TV distance.
+As a result, if a concept class is \textit{not} efficiently classically PAC $\gen$-learnable with respect to the TV-distance, then it is \textit{not} efficiently classically PAC $\gen$-learnable with respect to KL-divergence.
+Given this, providing a positive answer to Question \ref{q:sample_vs_sample} with the TV-distance provides a stronger result then if one were to use the KL-divergence.
+In particular, if one were to only prove that a concept class was not PAC $\gen$-learnable with respect to the KL-divergence, this would not rule out its efficient PAC $\gen$-learnability with respect to the TV-distance.

+Finally, in addition to the above points, we note that Ref.\ \cite{coyle2019born} has defined ``quantum learning supremacy" as the existence of a distribution class for which, for some distance measure $d$ (not necessarily the total variation distance), for all $0<\delta<1$, and for some \textit{fixed} $\epsilon > 0$, there exists an efficient $(\epsilon,\delta,\sample, d)$ quantum PAC generator-learner (either a $\gen$-learner or a $\qgen$-learner), while for at least one value of $0<\delta<1$ there does not exist an efficient classical $(\epsilon,\delta,\sample, d)$ PAC $\gen$-learner.
+As such we see that a positive answer to Question \ref{q:sample_vs_sample} provides not only a clear example of what Ref.~\cite{coyle2019born} has called ``quantum learning supremacy", but in fact something slightly stronger, as a result of the fact that in order for a distribution class to be efficiently quantum PAC $\gen$-learnable (as per Definition \ref{d:pac_gen_concept_quantum}) there should exist an efficient $(\epsilon,\delta,\sample, d)$ quantum PAC $\gen$-learner not just for some fixed $\epsilon > 0$, but for \textit{all} $\epsilon > 0$.